mimiyin/Choreographic-Interventions/README.md

 - Read Learning Processing Chapter 14 on 3D, Translation and Rotation

 ## Week 8 Terrains
-- Combining simple shape animations to create complex ones
 - Grids
 - Meshes
 - Code: Loops.
 Nested for loops.
 Arrays.
 2D Arrays.
-Sin/Tan.

 ##### Week 8 Assignment
-- Meet as a group and combine at least 3 of your sketches into a single structured improvisation.
+- Meet as a group and combine your sketches into a single structured improvisation.
 - Decide how many people will "define" space and what the default movement is. (e.g. Free-style?
 Turning in place.
 Hopping.)
 - User test your improv.
-We will attempt it in class!
+We will attempt them in class!

 ##### Week 8 Reading
+- Read pgs.
+44-47 of [The Viewpoints Book](http://www.amazon.com/The-Viewpoints-Book-Practical-Composition/dp/1559362413) | [PDF](http://www.bam.org/media/4813887/anne-bogart-and-tina-landau-the-viewpoints-book.pdf) on Spatial Relationships and Topographies.
 - Read and [watch videos](http://learningprocessing.com/videos/) for Learning Processing Chapter 6 on Loops
 - Read and [watch videos](http://learningprocessing.com/videos/) for Learning Processing Chapter 6.6 on Nested Loops
 - Read and [watch videos](http://learningprocessing.com/videos/) for Learning Processing Chapter 9 on Arrays